tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

         ..
 Object(L[counter + 1], L[counter + 2])
 ```

 So, we've developed a little app in Charm.
 Hopefully you've learned some Charm.
 Hopefully you've also learned something about functional programming, if this is your first experience with it.
 When people talk about the merits of functional programming, they often in fact cry up the particular features of their favorite languages, features such as pattern-matching (if they use ML) or a highly-expressive type system (Haskell) or homoiconicity (Lisp).
-Charm has none of these things (bar a little dash of homoiconicity) but it does demonstrate the chief merit of functional programming in general, which is that it has one principal design pattern: The Pipeline — a pipeline which gradually tranforms your data though a series of small, easily-understood steps consisting of functions which are small, shallow, trivial to understand, and easy to compose.
+Charm has none of these things but it does demonstrate the chief merit of functional programming in general, which is that it has one principal design pattern: The Pipeline — a pipeline which gradually tranforms your data though a series of small, easily-understood steps consisting of functions which are small, shallow, trivial to understand, and easy to compose.